Skip to content

 Data Marts Viewer

-This view let's you access the universaal data mart (udm) layer:
+This view lets you access the universal data mart (udm) layer:

 These are cleaned and modeled data mart tables.
 Data marts are the tables that have been joined and cleaned from the source tables.
 This is effectively the latest layer of HelloDATA BE, which the Dashboards are accessing.
 Dashboards should not access any layer before (landing zone, data storage, or data processing).